 The Deal Education Alliance for Learning Trust (DEALT) is a charitable company (a company limited by guarantee and an exempt charity) which exists for the provision of education.
-It has five Members, three of which are appointed by The Church of England Diocese of Canterbury, who have an overview of the governance arrangements of the Trust and have the power to appoint Trustees and remove these Trustees.
+It has five Members, three of which are appointed by The Church of England Diocese of Canterbury.
+The members have an overview of the governance arrangements of the Trust and have the power to appoint Trustees and remove those Trustees.
+More information on the role of members is set out below.

 The Trustees are responsible for, and oversee, the management and administration of the Trust and its schools.
-The Trustees are accountable to external government agencies including the Department for Education (including any successor bodies) for the quality of the education provided by the Trust and they are required to have systems in place through which they can assure themselves of quality, safety and good practice.
+The Trustees are accountable to government agencies including the Department for Education for the quality of the education provided by the Trust and for its financial viability, and they are required to have systems in place through which they can assure themselves of quality, safety and good practice.
 The Trustees are also accountable to the Members.